EMT Basic Program

 What is an EMT?

-EMTs are responsible for assessing and treating patients, as well as, providing on-going care while en route to the hospital.
+EMTs are responsible for assessing and treating patients, as well as, providing on-going care while transporting to the hospital.
 They respond to a wide array of traumatic emergencies involving criminal or domestic violence, natural disasters, fires or motor vehicle accidents.
 They also provide care for medical emergencies involving cardiac, respiratory, diabetic and neurological related issues.
 EMTs are trained in Basic Life Support including:

 - Airway management